Silex/rocketjob/mission_control.md

 * `pause`
     * Pause a `running` or `queued` job to temporarily stop processing on the job.
     * The job will only continue processing once the `resume` button is hit.
-    * Note: `pause` and `resume` is intended for jobs derived from `RocketJob::SlicedJob` since those jobs can be pre-empted during processing.
+    * Note: `pause` and `resume` is intended for jobs that include `RocketJob::Plugins::BatchJob` since those jobs can be pre-empted during processing.
 Otherwise, the job needs to manually perform checks to see if the job is paused and halt processing.
 * `resume`
     * Resume a `paused` job so that it can continue processing again.
 * `fail`
     * Fail a `running` or `queued` job so that no more processing will occur.
-    * All input & output collections will be cleaned up for jobs derived from `RocketJob::SlicedJob`.
+    * All input & output collections will be cleaned up for jobs that include `RocketJob::Plugins::BatchJob`.
     * The job can be retried later after it has failed.
 * `abort`
     * Abort a `running` or `queued` job so that no more processing will occur.
-    * All input & output collections will be cleaned up for jobs derived from `RocketJob::SlicedJob`.
+    * All input & output collections will be cleaned up for jobs that include `RocketJob::Plugins::BatchJob`.
     * The job _cannot_ be retried after it has been aborted.
 * `destroy`
     * Destroy the job entirely from the system.